Is Cannabis Harmful to my Health?

 KNOW THE EFFECTS OF CANNABIS

-Just as with other substances, consuming cannabis can harm your physical and mental health.
+Just as with other substances, using cannabis can harm your physical and mental health.
 Be informed about the effects of cannabis and how to protect yourself and the things that are important to you.

 What is cannabis?